Part of the series: “The Great Art Conspiracy”

-Artistic standards were destroyed forever, and High Art kicked to the curb, so that government could achieve its aims in global propaganda, and the already wealthy become insanely so.
+Artistic standards were destroyed forever, and High Art kicked to the curb, so that government could achieve its goals in global propaganda, and the already wealthy become insanely so.

 There was one last benefit for the wealthy from this horrible scheme.
 Artistic skill, technique, and vision were all unnecessary – in fact, actually damaging – to the program of destroying standards.
 Quality was destroyed with state and institutional backing, so that the rich would become the tastemakers.
 With this came the power to select who prospered.
 After all, nobody would be able to point to a lack of ability as disqualifying any more.